ethereum/ethereum-org-website/src/content/glossary/index.md

 ### fork {#fork}

-A change in protocol causing the creation of an alternative chain or a temporal divergence into two potential block paths.
+A change in protocol causing the creation of an alternative chain.

 ### fork-choice algorithm {#fork-choice-algorithm}

 The algorithm used to identify the head of the blockchain.
-On the execution layer the head of the chain is identified as the one with the greatest total difficulty behind it.
-This means the true head of the chain is the one that required the most work to mine it.
-On the consensus layer the algorithm observes the accumulated attestations from validators ([LMD_GHOST](#lmd-ghost)).
+On Ethereum the head of the chain is identified as the fork with the greatest "weight" of attestations.
+The weight is the product of the number of attestations and the effective balance of the attesting validators.
+This means the true head of the chain is the one that most staked ether has voted for.
+On the consensus layer the fork choice algorithm is called [LMD_GHOST](#lmd-ghost).

 ### fraud proof {#fraud-proof}

 A security model for certain [layer 2](#layer-2) solutions where, to increase speed, transactions are [rolled up](#rollups) into batches and submitted to Ethereum in a single transaction.
-They are assumed valid but can be challenged if fraud is suspected.
-A fraud proof will then run the transaction to see if fraud took place.
-This method increases the amount of transactions possible while maintaining security.
+Other network participants can re-execute the transactions to check that they were executed honestly.
+If they uncover a discrepancy between the posted data and their own version they can post a cryptographic proof that demonstrates where some fraud took place.
 Some [rollups](#rollups) use [validity proofs](#validity-proof).

 <DocLink to="/developers/docs/scaling/optimistic-rollups/">
   Optimistic rollups